willie3d/PizzaOrderPlatform/README.md

 3 distinct beverage sizes---Completed

-The display should display the pricing of the various options
+The display should display the pricing of the various options---Completed

  What to turn in: